-My guy loved the flavor of the dish and I loved that I usually have all the ingredients on hand, making it a perfect dish for a healthy weeknight dinner and last minute dinner guests!
-Tuna dinner for the win!!
+My husband and son love the flavor of the dish and I love that I usually have all the ingredients on hand, making it a perfect dish for a healthy weeknight dinner and last minute dinner guests alike!
+Tuna pasta dinner for the win!!

 Can You Use Other Fish?

 I can only imagine that a good quality, canned salmon would be delicious in this recipe.
 You could also, likely, cut back on any salt and add in anchovies if your heart desired!